-Third-party roll form manufacturers already have balanced systems to provide full-time roll capabilities at a manageable cost.
+Dahlstrom Roll Form already has balanced systems to provide full-time roll capabilities at a manageable cost.

-They can also manage inventory for you — whether that means JIT (just-in-time delivery) or high-stock, as-needed deliveries.
-To keep inventory costs from sneaking up on you, minimize stock while providing a buffer for changes in demand.
+We can also manage inventory for you – whether that means JIT (just-in-time delivery) or high-stock, as-needed deliveries.
 Inexperienced inventory management can cause costly supply chain snags.

 More on ROI

-Trusting a third party can be scary at first.
-If you’re weighing whether outsourcing your manufacturing is worth it, remember that outsourcing just one part to a U.S. supplier can improve ROI.
+Trusting a third party can be scary.
+If you’re weighing whether outsourcing your manufacturing is worth it, remember that outsourcing just one part to a U.S. roll former can improve ROI.

-It’s not crazy talk to suggest you could increase your shippable units by 20% to 50%?
+It’s possible to increase your shippable units by 20% to 50%.
 Here’s how and when that’s possible:

-When to Turn to a Supplier for ROI
+When to Turn to a Roll Former for ROI

-Almost all suppliers have equipment and processes designed to provide customized features inherent to the uniqueness of their product.
+Almost all roll formers have equipment and processes designed to provide customized features inherent to the uniqueness of their products.
 Whether these features contribute to a unique function or offer customers additional options, they form the core differentiation that supports their existence.
 It makes sense that these specialists’ investment in …

 - Factory space